BUS360 Taxes, Inequality, and Sustainability

 Knowledge

-• Basic knowledge of the role of taxes in modern societies
+• Detailed knowledge about the role of taxes in modern societies and the Norwegian tax system

 Skills